This topic is under construction for the 21.11 (November 2021) release of LabKey Server. For current documentation of this feature, click here.

 Click a Participant ID to see more about that participant.

-By default this new linked dataset will appear as "Uncategorized" on the Clinical and Assay Data
+this new linked dataset will appear as "Uncategorized" on the Clinical and Assay Data

 tab and will be named for the Sample Type.
 Click the name to reopen the grid.